jimmoffitt/rules-migrator/README.md

 ## Getting Started  <a id="getting-started" class="tall">&nbsp;</a>

+The Rule Migrator tool is written in Ruby.
+It is based on Ruby 2.0, and uses very vanilla gems.
+If you are on Linux or MacOS, it should work out-of-the-box with the Ruby environment you already have (subject to running bundler with the supplied Gem file).
+This code has not been tested on Windows, but it should work assuming you have a Ruby 2.0 environment installed.

 + Get some Gnip PowerTrack streams and rule sets you need to manage!
 + Deploy client code
     + Clone this repository.